-If you are a Linux user, you might be well aware of the apt-get command.
-It is a powerful package management tool that can be used to search, install, update, upgrade, and manage the packages in a Linux operating system.
-It is command-line based tool that is preferred by most system administrators and users.
+If you are a Linux user, you might be well aware of the apt and apt-get commands with the most common option apt install.
+Apt is a powerful package management tool that can be used to search, install, update, upgrade, and manage the packages in a Linux operating system.
+It is a command-line-based tool that is preferred by most system administrators and users.

 This article shows how to use the apt-get command for installing programs from the command line in Debian OS.